-(If you’re just looking for current rates for MBA admissions consulting services, you’re welcome to click here, but I strongly encourage you to read the rest of this page before you think about hiring me.
+(If you’re just looking for current MBA Admissions Consulting rates, you’re welcome to click here, but I strongly encourage you to read the rest of this page before you think about hiring us.
 Your call, though.)

 If you’re looking for a standard, impersonal, one-size-fits-all approach to MBA admissions consulting, then you’re probably not in the right place.
-But if you want an approach that’s interesting, energetic, and independent, then you might want to keep reading.
+But if you want an approach that’s interesting, energetic, independent, and – most importantly! – honest, then you might want to keep reading.

 Creating your MBA application “sound byte”

 There’s a ton of noise out there when it comes to business school applications, but the success of your MBA application will come down to one thing: what will the admissions committee remember about you?

 Imagine that the admissions committee of your first-choice business school is sitting at a long table, with a massive stack of MBA applications in front of them.
 If you’re applying to an elite MBA program, it’s possible that the poor slobs at that table have seen literally thousands of applications over the past few months, and odds are good that the admissions committee members are skimming applications as quickly as they reasonably can.

 When the bleary-eyed admissions officers pull your application from the stack, they’ll say, “Oh yeah, this guy.
 I remember him.
 He’s the guy who ________!”

 And here’s the big question: what, exactly, will appear in that blank?
 Will the admissions officer’s voice trail off, since you didn’t say anything memorable in your application?
 Or will there be a nice, crisp, memorable sound byte, which succinctly explains why you’ll be awesome in business school and beyond?